 Prix du XXe siècle

-The Royal Architectural Institute of Canada and the Heritage Canada Foundation wish to promote public awareness about nationally significant architecture of the 20th century.
+The Royal Architectural Institute of Canada and Heritage Canada National Trust wish to promote public awareness about significant Canadian architecture of the 20th century.

-The Prix du XXe siècle recognizes the enduring excellence of nationally significant architecture, such as landmark buildings in the historical context of Canadian Architecture.
-The award can recognize a building in Canada, designed by an architect from any country, or a building anywhere designed by a Canadian architect.
+The Prix du XXe siècle recognizes outstanding and lasting contributions to Canadian architecture, and landmark buildings in the historical context of Canadian Architecture.
+This prize celebrates design quality as well as enduring excellence, recognizing buildings that continue to be used as designed or that have successfully accommodated new uses without being altered in ways that detract from the original design intent.
+The award can recognize a building in Canada, designed by an architect from any country, or a building anywhere in the world that was designed by a Canadian architect.

 Submissions will be judged on the following criteria.